Efeckc17/notetolink-app/README.md

 # 🚀 NoteToLink Desktop App

-**NoteToLink Desktop** is a blazing-fast, cross-platform desktop application built with **PyQt5**, designed to make note-sharing effortless and powerful.
-Instantly create and share notes containing text and up to 5 images via the [Notetolink API](https://notetolink.win).
-Organize your notes, customize the look, and stay productive with new smart features!
+**NoteToLink Desktop** is a fast, modular, and cross-platform desktop application built with **PyQt5**, designed for effortless note sharing.
+Instantly create and share notes with text and up to 5 images via the [Notetolink API](https://notetolink.win).
+Organize your notes, switch themes, and boost productivity with its polished UI and smart features.

 ![App Screenshot](img/screenshot.png)

 ---

-## 🌟 What's New in Advanced Edition
+## 🌟 What's New?

-🔥 **Quick Note** → Create a note instantly from the system tray without opening the full app.
+🔥 **Quick Note** → Instantly create a note from the system tray without opening the full app.

 ![Quick Note Screenshot](img/quicknote.png)

-⭐ **Favorites System** → Mark important notes as favorites and access them with one click.
+⭐ **Favorites System** → Mark and access your most important notes with one click.

-✏️ **Edit Existing Notes** → Update note content, images, and auto-generate a new shareable link while keeping categories & favorites intact.
+✏️ **Edit Notes** → Update note content, images, and generate a new shareable link while keeping all metadata.

-🔗 **Copyable Public Links** → Directly copy your note's public URL from the note detail page.
+🔗 **Copy Public Links** → Copy your note's public URL from the detail view.

-📂 **Drag & Drop Category Assignment** → Easily assign notes to categories via drag-and-drop.
+📂 **Drag & Drop Categories** → Assign notes to categories with a smooth drag-and-drop experience.

-⚡ **Revamped Modern UI** → Fully redesigned, clean, and beautiful interface with Dark/Light theme support.
+⚡ **Refined UI** → Sleek, modern interface with full Dark/Light mode support.

-🗂️ **Smart Notes Panel** → View, edit, favorite or delete notes from the new & modern **My Notes** section.
+🗂️ **Smart Note Panel** → Easily view, edit, favorite, or delete your notes in the improved **My Notes** section.

 ![Notes Panel Screenshot](img/notes.png)